perses/metrics-usage/README.md

 cd metrics-usage
 ```

-Then you can use `make build` that would build the web assets and then Metrics-Usage itself.
+Then build the web assets and Metrics Usage itself with:

 ```bash
 make build